wayne0419/NTUVFX/proj2/README.md

 ![img](https://github.com/wayne0419/NTUVFX/blob/main/proj2/readme_material/4_get_feature_points.png?raw=true)

-## Feature description
+## Feature Description

 After I pcik the feature points for every scale of every image, now I can make descriptions for them.

-The following steps under "Feature description" section have to be done for every input image.
+The following steps under "Feature Description" section have to be done for every input image.
 Here I use one image as an example.

 To describe a feature point, I first decide the orientation of it.